Ascend-Research/BlockProfile/README.md

     --save # Name of experiment, where to save.
 Information will be saved in /logs/{Space}/{Save}
     --no-log # Binary; do not log experiment information
 ```
+Output data is formatted to be comma separated such that it can easily be transferred to a CSV file for further processing and analysis if desired, e.g., plotting trends.